greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 Trust
 :   Allows the connection unconditionally, without the need for a password or any other authentication.
 This entry is required for the `gpadmin` role, and for Greenplum utilities \(for example `gpinitsystem`, `gpstop`, or `gpstart` amongst others\) that need to connect between nodes without prompting for input or a password.

-:   **Important:** For a more secure system, remove records for remote connections that use `trust` authentication from the `pg_hba.conf` file. `trust` authentication grants any user who can connect to the server access to the database using any role they specify.
+:   > **Important** For a more secure system, remove records for remote connections that use `trust` authentication from the `pg_hba.conf` file. `trust` authentication grants any user who can connect to the server access to the database using any role they specify.
 You can safely replace `trust` authentication with `ident` authentication for local UNIX-socket connections.
 You can also use `ident` authentication for local and remote TCP clients, but the client host must be running an ident service and you must `trust` the integrity of that machine.

 Reject
 :   Reject the connections with the matching parameters.
 You should typically use this to restrict access from specific hosts or insecure connections.